-If knee pain is keeping you from the things you love, you and your doctor may decide it is time for knee replacement surgery.
-While there are many important factors to consider, keep in mind that surgical treatments are designed to reduce pain and restore function.
+If shoulder pain is keeping you from the things you love, you and your doctor may decide it is time for shoulder replacement surgery.
+While there are many important factors to consider, keep in mind that surgical treatments are designed to help reduce pain and restore function.